kouxing2000/ShadowPort/README.md

 How to use?
 ----
 Can use the project as a standalone application or be embed in your java application.<BR>
-TODO wiki
+Refer to the sample application and unit tests.

 Features:
 ----
-Support several clients and severs connect to the same mediator.<BR>
+Support several stubs connect to the same mediator.<BR>
-Dynamic configuration for the port mappings.
+Support configuring virtual port mappings on the fly.<BR>
+Support SSL connections between stubs and mediator. <BR>
+Support another simple solution for simple network environment, only one component is needed, the Proxy!
+It must be able to access to the real server directly. <BR>